mgechev/angular-seed/README.md

 `angular2-seed` provides the following features:

 - Allows you to painlessly update the seed tasks of your already existing project.
-- Out of the box ServiceWorkers and AppCache support thanks to the integration with [angular/mobile-toolkit](https://github.com/angular/mobile-toolkit).
+- Supports multiple Angular applications with shared codebase in a single instance of the seed.
 - Ready to go, statically typed build system using gulp for working with TypeScript.
 - Production and development builds.
 - Sample unit tests with Jasmine and Karma including code coverage via [istanbul](https://gotwarlost.github.io/istanbul/).